SenseLogic/CODA/README.md

     *   easy to understand just by itself;
     *   impossible to guess who has actually worked on it.

+*   Use the concise functions provided by the high level libraries instead of calling directly the low level functions they wrap.

 *   Use **American English** for all the code, including comments.

     ```cs